| Layer | Description | Example |

 Before we begin creating beautiful and meaningful graphics with R, please watch the two following introductory videos from Crash Course Statistics on data visualization that will introduce you to the usefulness of graphs and give an overview of different types of graphs.

 The ggplot2 package provides a robust and flexible platform for creating visualizations.
-There’s much to learn about how to use R to create just the right graph for your project.
-You’ll learn the basics in this Module — but there are myriad wonderful resources to help you along your journey.
-I strongly encourage the use of the R-graph library, an extensive repository filled with myriad R graph examples complete with their code.
+You’ll learn the basics of creating graphs using the ggplot() in this Module — but there are many wonderful resources to help you along your journey.
+I strongly encourage the use of the R-graph library, an extensive repository filled with R graph examples complete with their code.
 This resource will inspire you and guide you in your journey to create compelling visualizations.
 In addition, the ggplot2 cheat sheet is a concise yet comprehensive guide that succinctly describes the wealth of options available within ggplot2.
 This resource will serve as a quick reference to ensure you can maximize the package’s potential.

-New users of R often find that searching for an example graph (like in the R graph library), copying and pasting the code to create the example graph, and then modifying the example to fit their needs is a great way to start.
-All of the available arguments can be a bit overwhelming at first.
-However, by exploring what different options do, you will slowly build your knowledge base and skill level.
+New R users often find it helpful to start by searching for an example graph—such as those in the R Graph Gallery—copying the code, and then modifying it to suit their own data and goals.
+While the number of available arguments can feel overwhelming at first, working from examples makes it easier to explore and understand how each element of the code contributes to the final visualization.
+By exploring what different options do, you will slowly build your knowledge base and skill level.
 I encourage you to experiment — change options (e.g., the size of elements, colors, legend placement, etc.) to see what effects they have on the graph.
 This will help you gain a deeper understanding of the inner workings of ggplot2 — and will also help you build your experience in creating graphs that display the pertinent information in the best way possible and produce aesthetically-pleasing graphs.

 Introduction to ggplot2

 ggplot2 is a package that was developed to implement the graphing framework put forth by Dr. Leland Wilkinson in his book entitled The Grammar of Graphics.
-The grammar of graphics and ggplot2 are built around the 7 layers of a graph.
+The Grammar of Graphics and ggplot2 are built around the 7 layers of a graph.
 These are listed in the table below.
 The primary ggplot2 function for creating a graph is called ggplot().
-Each layer of a ggplot2 graph provides an element of the graph — and when they come together they tell the complete story of the data.
+Each layer added to the ggplot() function provides an element of the graph — and when they come together they can tell the complete story of the data.

 The layers of a ggplot2 graph

-Data: This layer is the starting point and includes the dataset you want to visualize.
-The data is usually provided in the form of a data frame.
+Data: This layer is the starting point and includes the data you want to visualize.
+The data is usually provided in the form of a data frame (i.e., dataset).

 Aesthetics (aes): Aesthetics map the data variables to visual properties of the graph.
 For example,